Lectio Divina: 2nd Sunday of Lent (C)

 “My soul thirsts for the living God!”

-As a hart longs for flowing streams,
+As a dear longs for flowing streams,

-so longs my soul for thee, O God.
+so longs my soul for Thee, O God.

 My soul thirsts for God, for the living God.

 When shall I come and behold the face of God?